 - blurred vision

-- extreme fatigue or lack of energy
+- fatigue and lack of energy

-- weight change (gain or loss)
+- unexplained weight loss or gain

 Dehydration symptoms include: